TRANSFER, CURRENT and NON-DEGREE STUDENTS

 - College of Engineering and Computer Science students who are transferring in the UM-Dearborn equivalent of Calculus I or higher with a “C” or better, are not required to take the exam.

-- If you are in the College of Business and you are transferring in the UM-Dearborn equivalent of Pre-Calculus and higher with a “C” or better, it exempts you from the exam.
+- If you are in the College of Business and you are transferring in the UM-Dearborn equivalent of finite math, college algebra, or pre-calculus with a “C” or better, it exempts you from the exam.

 - If you are in the College of Education, Health, and Human Services and are not a Mathematics major or minor, you are exempt from the exam.